 Ready for Transport

-The truck was stored in Port Angeles, Washington for several years and was moved to our temporary storage site in North Bend, Washington, which is much closer to the Museum of Communication and will facilitate its restoration.
+The truck was stored in Port Angeles, Washington for several years and was moved to our temporary storage site in North Bend, Washington, which is much closer to the museum, and will facilitate its restoration.

 Waiting on Spring